5 questions to ask your underperforming employee

 Underperformance can stem from many issues.
 Unclear expectations from management, poor cultural fit, and a lack of constructive feedback are just a few.
 Underperforming employees prevent your company from meeting its business goals.
 They can also dampen the rest of the team’s spirits.
 Bad energy is contagious.

 As a manager, you know you need to find a solution.
-But you don’t want to hurt the employee’s feelings—especially if you’re a less dominant manager by nature.
+But you don’t want to hurt the employee’s feelings—especially if you’re not a dominant manager by nature.
 Even so, you have to have those tough conversations.
 It’s the only way to make progress.

 Start by asking specific questions in a direct but caring manner.
 The goal is to identify the root cause of the dissatisfaction while making your employee feel heard and supported.